-Seasonal allergies are among the most common allergies in the United States.
-In fact, respiratory allergies affect more than 6 million children in the U.S.
+Seasonal allergies are among the most common allergies in the United States, affecting more than 1 in 5 children in the U.S.

 What are seasonal allergies?

-Seasonal allergies cause allergy symptoms in kids at different times of the year when there are airborne irritants (allergens), such as pollen, dust or mold.
-Also called allergic rhinitis or hay fever, seasonal allergies happen when allergens are inhaled through the nose or mouth.
-The immune system mistakes allergens as harmful, causing kids’ allergy symptoms.
+Seasonal allergies, also called allergic rhinitis or hay fever, happen when allergens are inhaled through the nose or mouth.
+The immune system mistakes these allergens as harmful, causing kids' allergy symptoms.

-What age do season allergies start in kids?
+What age do seasonal allergies start in kids?

 Seasonal allergy symptoms in kids

-How can I help my child with seasonal allergies?
+How to help a child with seasonal allergies

 "Having a plan in place – both to avoid triggers and minimize symptoms before they start – is likely your best bet when dealing with seasonal allergies," says Jeffrey Chambliss, M.D., allergist at Children's Health℠ and Assistant Professor at UT Southwestern.